tomaspzpeborges/UnderTheHoodie/README.md

 # Under the Hoodie

-An application written in Flutter/Dart that allows the user to write a statement in a hoodie and order it.
+An application written in Flutter/Dart that allows the user to write a statement in a hoodie and order it from a factory.
 The application is connected to a backend Google Firebase Database and uses the Stripe API for payments, and also uses Google Cloud Functions for handling more sensitive information.

 Notes for using this project:
+-Specific Keys for Google Firebase Database and the respective files google-services.json and GoogleServiceinfo.plist were removed.
--Specific keys for Google Firebase Database abd Stripe API were removed, so add your own.
-Code in Google Cloud Functions was not updated so you have to write your own.
+-Specific keys for Stripe API were removed.
+-Code written in the Google Cloud Functions was not updated.

+-My general advice is to focus on the "lib" and "flutter_assets" folders to understand and analyse this project.
+-If you are trying to replicate it, I suggest setting up Google Firebase Database, Google Cloud Functions and the Stripe API on your own!
+And solely look at my code on Flutter/Dart

 # Screenshots